AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 While no "named" enum element is given in the enumeration, still the language allows "constructing" elements with arbitrary numbers.
 As there is no record assigned to element <c>42</c>, the invocation would generate a runtime error, because method \b GetRecord returned a null-reference.
-In debug-compilations, function \b GetRecord raises an \alib assertion in this case.
+In debug-compilations, function \b GetRecord
+\ref alib_mod_assert "raises an ALib error" in this case.

-Therefore, in situations where a code does not "know" if undefined enum elements are passed, the way out of this is to use sibling function \alib{enums;TryRecord}.
+Therefore, in situations where a code does not "know" if undefined enum elements are passed, the way out of this is to use sibling function \alib{enumrecords;TryRecord}.
 This returns a pointer, and does not \e assert, but rather returns \c nullptr if a record is not found.

 The implementation then looks like this: